marcboudreau/vault-circleci-auth-plugin/README.md

 }
 ```

-The plugin will verify that both the **lifecycle** and **status** keys in the
+The plugin will verify that both the **lifecycle** key in the response is set
-response are set to `running`, and that the **vcs_revision** key is set to the
+to `running`, and that the **vcs_revision** key is set to the same value as the
-same value as the **vcs_revision** parameter that was specified in the Login request.
+**vcs_revision** parameter that was specified in the Login request.
+If these
-If these conditions are met, a new token will be created.
-Then, the plugin
+conditions are met, a new token will be created with all of the mapped policies
-will associate any mapped policies to the new token in addition to associating the
+associated to it, in addition to the **default** policy.
-**default** policy.

 Finally the plugin will send a response to the initial Login request that
 resembles the following: